“Passion for Learning and Passion for Life”

-Parents need to understand that Mrs Clayton, Mrs Millward, the staff and the governors have a statutory responsibility to refer any safeguarding concerns to the Lancashire Safeguarding Team.
-Our policy is to ‘Put the child First’ and this means we seek advice is there is even a small amount of doubt or concern.
+Parents need to understand that Mrs Clayton, Mrs Millward, Miss Ashworth the staff and the governors have a statutory responsibility to refer any safeguarding concerns to the Lancashire Safeguarding Team.
+Our policy is to ‘Put the child First’ and this means we will seek advice if there is even a small amount of doubt or concern.
 This can and has on many occasions led to uncomfortable conversations with parents and carers but we would rather be safe than sorry and the needs of our children are paramount.